AdobeDocs/experience-manager-64.en/help/sites-developing/spa-ssr.md

 ## Using Node.js {#using-node-js}

 Adobe I/O Runtime is the recommended solution for implementing SSR for SPAs in AEM.

-It is also possible to implement SSR using a custom Node.js instance in a very similar way, however this is not recommended.
+For on-premesis AEM instances, it is also possible to implement SSR using a custom Node.js instance in the same way as described above.
+Although this is supported by Adobe, it is not recommended.

+Node.js is not supported for Adobe-hosted AEM instances.